 What exactly are “Restrictive Covenants”?

-“Restrictive Covenants” is a term used to describe provisions in an agreement that purport to restrict an employee from doing certain things after she leaves the company.
+“Restrictive Covenants” is a term used to describe provisions in an agreement that purport to restrict an employee from doing certain things after the employee leaves the company.

 The two most common forms of Restrictive Covenants are “non-competes” and “non-solicits.”

-- A non-compete is a provision that precludes the employee from working for a competitor for a period of time after she leaves the company.
+- A non-compete is a provision that precludes the employee from working for a competitor for a period of time after leaving the company.

-- A non-solicit is a provision that precludes the employee from attempting to hire company employees for a period of time after she leaves the company.
-Non-solicits can also preclude the employee from trying to get business from the company’s customers for a period of time after her employment with the company ends.
+- A non-solicit is a provision that precludes the employee from soliciting, or recruiting, and in some cases hiring, company employees for a period of time after the employee leaves the company.
+Non-solicits can also preclude the employee from trying to get business from the company’s customers for a period of time after the employee’s employment with the company ends.

 So, are Restrictive Covenants enforceable?